edoper/CNV-GWAS-Pipeline/README.md

 ```
 The PennCNV Pipeline User Guide included in the pipeline describes the complete output, here we highlight two files:

-- clean.rawcnv contains the ALL detected CNVs
+- mygwas.clean.rawcnv contains the ALL detected CNVs
-- goodCNV.good.cnv contains the filtered subset of CNVs in PennCNV format and is the main input for downstream analysis.
+- mygwas.good.cnv contains the filtered subset of CNVs in PennCNV format and is the main input for downstream analysis.

 ### Downstream analysis: Post-detection QCs.
 Usually, CNV detection is restricted to the autosomal chromosomes as the intensity analysis of probes mapping within the X and Y chromosome is less reliable.